The NME 100: essential emerging artists for 2022

 For fans of: Lynks, Scalping

 Why you’re going to love them: Grove’s music hits hard in more ways than one.
-While crafting sparky cuts that draw on dancehall, jungle, drum‘n’bass, hyperpop and more, she also weaves her experience as a queer Black woman into the fabric of her work; influences include events in her hometown, like the toppling of Edward Colston’s statue in 2020.
-Uncompromising and infectious, there are few voices in left-field music as authoritative right now as hers.
+While crafting sparky cuts that draw on dancehall, jungle, drum‘n’bass, hyperpop and more, they also weave their experience as a queer Black person into the fabric of their work; influences include events in her hometown, like the toppling of Edward Colston’s statue in 2020.
+Uncompromising and infectious, there are few voices in left-field music as authoritative right now as theirs.

 Key track: ‘Ur Boyfriend’s Whack’ PC